Speak Easily: Home media

-Speak Easily exists in several versions on US DVD: from Alpha Video in 2004, from Synergy Ent. in 2007, from Reel Classics in 2007 and 2008, and in a double-bill with Steamboat Bill, Jr. from East West Entertainment.
-The first ever DVD release in the UK is from Powis Square Pictures in January 2009.
+Speak Easily is in the public domain in the United States, as its copyright was not renewed.
+The film has been released on DVD in several versions: from Alpha Video in 2004, from Synergy Entertainment in 2007, from Reel Classics in 2007, from Warner Archive in 2012 (as part of a "Buster Keaton Triple Feature"), and from East West Entertainment (as part of a double bill with Steamboat Bill, Jr.).
+The first-ever DVD release in the UK was from Powis Square Pictures in January 2009.